Rye, Victoria: Attractions

+The Rye Skatepark, opened in 2004, was the first cradle skate bowl built in the Southern Hemisphere; and is popular with skateboarders.
+Rye's summer carnival is located beside the pier carpark.
+The town is popular during vacation periods and has a varied selection of eating establishments.
+In 2026, a local campaign was started to designate part of the suburb along the Tyrone Foreshore area north of Melbourne Road and west of White Cliffs as the locality of Tyrone Beach.

-Rye Pier
+Rye pier

-Rye Pier is a popular recreational scuba diving shore dive site inside Port Phillip.
+The Rye pier is a popular recreational scuba diving shore dive site inside Port Phillip.
 The pier can house seahorses, stingrays, spider crabs, squid, scallops and octopuses and Australian fur seals.
-The wreck of the wooden sailing ketch Eivion lies 115 metres to the east of Rye Pier.
-The shipwreck remains of the wooden schooner Barbara lie 240 metres to the west of Rye Pier.

-Rye Pier is also the location of an annual giant spider crab mass aggregation.
-In late May–June great spider crabs migrate along through the area.
+The wreck of the wooden sailing ketch Eivion lies 115 m to the east; and the shipwreck remains of the wooden schooner Barbara lies 240 m to the west of Rye pier.
+The Rye pier is also the location of an annual giant spider crab mass aggregation when, in late May–June, the crabs migrate along through the area.

-Fire Brigade
+Fire brigade

-The Rye Fire Brigade is located in Collingwood Street, just behind the Bowls Club.

-The brigade has 3 appliances, a Pumper – used for structure fires, and Tanker – used for grass and scrub fires, and a Salvage – used as a support for both pumper and tanker.
+The Rye fire brigade is located in Collingwood Street, just behind the bowling club.
+The brigade has three appliances, a pumper, used for structure fires, a tanker, used for grass and scrub fires, and a salvage, used as a support for both pumper and tanker.
 The fire brigade is volunteer-based and responds to calls in the Rye area and surrounding areas.
-Rye Brigade played important roles during Black Saturday sending trucks to Narre Warren, Kinglake, Longwarry and sending crews to Wilson Promontory.
+The Rye fire brigade played important roles during Black Saturday sending trucks to Narre Warren, Kinglake, Longwarry, and sending crews to Wilson Promontory.